-Following on from a presentation a few weeks ago, and at the request of some members, we have added a step by step guide to help our members submit entries to our internal club PDI competitions.
+At the request of some members, we have added a step by step guide to help our members submit entries to our internal club PDI competitions.
 It is just one approach; there are plenty of others!

 We will take on board any comments that our members have and update the guide as necessary.

 To view/download the guide, first go to our website and from the main menu select “Competitions”.